 Not only problematic in terms of maintaining employment, finances, and personal relationships, but heroin addiction also causes people serious harm mentally and physically.
 The main reasons of the drug’s increase in popularity is due to the increased market for opiates (especially prescription painkillers) and an influx of less expensive heroin from Latin America.
 Most troubling is the very real risk of death: more people in the U.S. die each year from drug overdoses than car crashes, in which heroin plays a huge role.

 Overdose is a serious risk for heroin users and can cause a host of complications, including heart failure, shallow breathing, loss of consciousness, coma, permanent brain damage, and death.

 For chronic users, overdose becomes extremely likely as they seek out higher doses.
 Although the drug Naloxone, or Narcan, can help to reverse the effects of an overdose, some street heroin today is too powerful for it.

 Most troubling for the street-heroin user is the recent appearance of carfentanil in bags of heroin—a synthetic opioid that is 10,000 times more potent than morphine and is meant only for use as an elephant tranquilizer.
-It’s caused the most deadly series of drug overdoses in U.S. history, and is a threat spreading across the nation.
+Because of carfentanil’s potency, the effects on the human body and brain are very rapid.
+Even in elephants, the sedative effects are especially rapid.
+A single dose of carfentanil safely administered to sedate a wild adult male African elephant, which can weigh over 1 ton, is only 13 mg.
+It’s caused the most deadly series of drug overdoses in U.S. history, and has been a threat spreading across the nation.

 Heroin’s Effects on the Body